 Wait, you mean we don’t just launch into our wish list for God when we pray?
 There are times when just an urgent request is required.
 The bible even provides a number of examples of this type of prayer.
-But as a life strategy, we should first praise God for who He is, confess our sins, thank Him for what He’s done or is doing in our lives, then bring Him our requests.
-This put our hearts in the right place and even transforms what we pray for.
+But as a life strategy, we should first praise God for who He is.
+Then we should confess our sins.
+Next we thank Him for what He’s done or is doing in our lives.
+Finally we bring Him our requests.
+This puts our hearts in the right place and even transforms what we pray for.

 As we build our relationship with God, our prayers become more in line with His will and what brings Him the most glory.
 God created us out of love.
 By putting Him at the center of our lives through prayer, we can live in the freedom and confidence that God is with us every step of the way.
 Face it, life is hard.
 We don’t have the strength to face it on our own.
 Prayer is the life strategy that works.